 Stay focused: Keep your answers tight and focused.
 Concentrate on what you can do for the company and how you can provide value.
 Be succinct, and concentrate on how your strengths, experience, and ambitions can be an asset to the company.

 Don’t be afraid to sell yourself: Humility is a lovely quality.
-However, you shouldn’t be afraid to talk yourself up during your interview.
+However, you shouldn’t be afraid to speak up during your interview.
 Strike the right balance, of course; no one likes an egotist.

 Prepare some questions of your own: Don’t be afraid to ask the interviewer some questions.
 It shows your potential employees that you have an interest in the job.